Center conditions: pull back of differential equations: Picard-Lefschetz Theory

 \section{Picard-Lefschetz Theory}

-In this section, we intend to study the topology of a regular fiber of a polynomial function with one and two variables.
+In this section, we intend to study the topology of regular fibers of polynomial functions composition that are transversal to infinity with two variables of the form $u(x)+v(y)$.
+See \cite[Ch 7]{15} for the general cases.
+For this, first we study the topology of polynomials in one variable.
 The main idea of this section is to understand the intersection number between two vanishing cycles and the action of monodromy group on a vanishing cycle in the case of pull-back of cycles under a morphism.